 The Royal Łazienki Gardens and guaranteed lasting impressions

-Amidst falling leaves, leaves on the ground and red squirrels tolerant of human presence, there must be few finer things to do in Warsaw than strolling the gardens of the Royal Łazienki Park.
+Amidst falling leaves, leaves on the ground and red squirrels tolerant of human presence, there are few finer things to do in Warsaw than strolling the gardens of the Royal Łazienki Park.

 We started our walking tour on the west side of the park, close to the monument to Polish writer, Henryk Sienkiewicz.
 Very soon, we were in twentieth-century modernist garden territory, nearby the Frederic Chopin Monument.

-Walking towards the very centre of the park, close to the Old Orangery and White House, I was overcome by the sheer vastness of the park.
-This feeling never left me as we roamed around the lake surrounding the Palace on the Isle and on towards the southern part of Łazienki.
+Walking towards the very centre of the park, close to the Old Orangery and White House, I was overcome by the sheer vastness of Łazienki.
+This feeling never left me as we roamed around the lake surrounding the Palace on the Isle and on towards the southern part of the park.

 I wish my visit to Royal Łazienki Park could have lasted longer.
 You really need a whole day to take in all of the architecture, the gardens, the monuments and busts, not to mention the museums.